-As I sat on the train from London to Castleton (in the picturesque Peak District) I felt as prepared as I could.
-It was only four weeks ago I cycled 412 kilometres from London to Newquay, I picked up a niggle in my achilles tendon, and last week slightly tore my calf muscle while getting off a bus.
+As I sat on the train from London to Castleton (in the peak district), I felt as prepared as I could be considering it was only four weeks ago I cycled 412kms from London to Newquay, picked up a niggle in my achilles tendon, and last week slightly tore my calf muscle while getting off a bus.
 I had intensive physiotherapy with Mo “Magic Hands” O’Connell all week in order to get me as fit as I could be for the mammoth task ahead.

-Arriving at the race headquarters (Olympus), which was a beautifully restored Victorian Gothic Mansion, the afternoon sun was highlighting the surrounding peaks, I couldn’t help but feel quite excited for the 127 kilometres of running with 5200m of ascending/descending that was The 12 Labours of Hercules!
+Arriving at the race headquarters (Olympus), which was a beautifully restored Victorian Gothic Mansion, the afternoon sun was highlighting the surrounding peaks, I couldn’t help but feel quite excited for the challenge ahead, 127kms, 5200m of ascending/descending in 24 hours!

 I checked in and had all my kit looked over, afterwards I went to settle into my room, then out for a walk around the grounds to get my bearings.
 Slowly more and more other runners filtered in throughout the evening, but by 9pm it was time for this adventurer to retire and get some rest.

 Race morning (or game day in my former life) is always a fun time, you can really feel the excitement in the air and the buzz of what’s about to take place, plenty of pain!!

 I went for a final running test early morning, just to make sure I was physically ok to start the race, mentally I was already at the start line, ready and raring to go!